Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Introduction

-In this Letter, we explore whether atmospheric neutrinos can also detect the presence of physics beyond the Standard Model, at the same time probing the internal structure of the core.
-In particular, we analyze the effects of possible presence of dark matter (DM) in the core of the Earth on neutrino propagation, and whether these effects may be detected at a detector like the proposed iron calorimeter (ICAL) detector at the India-based Neutrino Observatory (INO)~\cite{ICAL:2015stm}.
-ICAL is sensitive mainly to muons produced from charged-current interactions of atmospheric muon neutrinos and antineutrinos at multi-GeV energies, and can identify the muon charge.
-The DM present inside the Earth is likely to be concentrated in the core.
-It would not contribute to the Earth matter effects, and the difference in the neutrino oscillation probabilities from the expectations would be a smoking-gun signal of its presence.
+In this paper, we explore whether atmospheric neutrinos can also detect the presence of physics beyond the Standard Model (SM) of particle physics, at the same time probing the internal structure of the core.
+In particular, we analyze the effects of possible presence of dark matter (DM) in Earth on neutrino propagation, and whether these effects may be observed at an atmospheric neutrino detector.
+In the present study, we work in the context of a scenario where DM has minimal coupling with SM particles as well as with itself.
+Therefore, it does not directly affect neutrino oscillations.
+In other words, the effective Hamiltonian for neutrino propagation does not involve DM.
+However, the total amount of DM would matter because it determines how much baryonic matter is present inside Earth, and hence, how much electron number density is permitted.
+Therefore, the data could be sensitive to the total DM content inside Earth, though it will not be sensitive to the distribution of DM inside Earth.
+The presence of DM inside Earth may be indicated by the deviations of the neutrino oscillation probabilities from their expected values.
+Of course, other scenarios beyond the SM like nonstandard interactions can also cause such deviations, leading to possible degeneracies among new physics scenarios.

+Although there are strong constraints on the amount of ambient DM captured by Earth~\cite{Reno:2021cdh}, exotic scenarios like the formation of Earth around a DM seed may still be viable, similar to the formation of galaxies around DM cores~\cite{white:1978}, or the proposed scenarios of dark stars~\cite{Freese:2007cg} and primordial planets~\cite{Sivaram:2019}.
+Since DM in our scenario has minimal coupling with SM particles (just enough to allow the formation of Earth), the cross section for direct interaction of DM with SM, as well as the cross section for annihilation of DM to SM particles, will be extremely small.
+Therefore, no signal is expected at the direct or indirect DM search experiments, and this scenario will not be in conflict with any of the current bounds~\cite{Arbey:2021gdg} on the relevant cross sections.